 He grows herbs on his downtown restaurant's rooftop.
 He rides his bike to work.
 He composts and recycles kitchen and dining room scraps up the wazoo.
 He's Jonathan Sawyer, Cleveland's greenest of green chefs.

-Sawyer's first restaurant, The Greenhouse Tavern on East 4th Street, was also the first LEED-certified restaurant in Ohio.
+Chef Sawyer's first restaurant, The Greenhouse Tavern on E. 4th St., was also the first LEED-certified restaurant in Ohio.

 When he opened The Greenhouse Tavern in 2009, friends in bigger cities thought he was crazy.
 But Sawyer banked on Cleveland.
 Plus, his mom was here.
 (Ma Sawyer cooks for the entire staff every Saturday.)

 No surprise to us, the risk paid off.
 In 2015, Sawyer earned the high honor of “Best Chef: Great Lakes” by the James Beard Foundation.
 Other accolades include earning a spot as a “Best New Chef” for Food & Wine and a “Best New Restaurant” for the Greenhouse Tavern in Bon Appetit.